Host Program

 Orientation Meetings

 Each school within Harvard provides orientations.
-The HIO offers optional "Getting Started" orientations to students and spouses/partners as well.
+The HIO offers optional "Getting Started" orientations to international students and spouses/partners as well.

 Starting the Academic Year